John Friend (yogi)

-John Friend (born May 30, 1959), born Clifford Friend, is an American yoga guru and creator of Anusara Yoga.
+John Friend(born 1959), born Clifford Friend, is an American yoga guru and creator of Anusara Yoga.

+Friend began his yoga career teaching Ashtanga Yoga and then Iyengar Yoga.
+He practised the spiritual Siddha Yoga intensively for some years before founding Anusara in 1997.
+In 2012, allegations about mismanagement and sexual abuse were published, leading to Friend's resignation from Anusara.
+He went on to create a yoga system named Sridaiva, with an alignment methodology called Bowspring.

-Early life and career
+Early life

-Friend first learned of yoga at the age of 8 in Youngstown, Ohio, when his mother, Ann Friend, read him stories of yogis with hidden knowledge and supernatural powers.
-By age 13, he began studying yoga philosophy with the Bhagavad Gita and Upanishads, and also began an asana practice by following Swami Satchidananda's book Integral Hatha Yoga.
+John Friend encountered yoga aged 8 in Youngstown, Ohio, when his mother, Ann Friend, read him stories of the supernatural powers of yogis.
+He started to study yoga philosophy with the Upanishads and the Bhagavad Gita.
+He began asana practice by following Swami Satchidananda's book Integral Hatha Yoga.

-At 17, Friend began a regular practice of sitting meditation with a Sufi group as well as members of the Theosophical Society.
-At age 19 he moved to Houston, Texas, where he studied various styles of hatha yoga including Ananda Yoga, Sivananda Yoga, and Kundalini Yoga.
-He also began teaching yoga part-time while working as a financial analyst.
+At 17, Friend joined a Sufi group and took up sitting meditation.
+He also studied with Theosophical Society members.
+At age 19 he moved to Houston, Texas, where he studied hatha yoga.
+He began teaching yoga part-time while working as a financial analyst.

+Career

+Teacher of Ashtanga and Iyengar Yoga

-In 1984, Friend began practicing the Ashtanga (vinyasa) yoga Primary Series and, in 1986, quit his analyst job to teach yoga full-time.
-In 1987, Friend graduated to Secondary Series while studying with Ashtanga founder K. Pattabhi Jois in California where he also studied with Iyengar Yoga teacher Judith Lasater.
-That same year, Friend attended an Iyengar Yoga convention in Boston, where he met B.K.S.
-Iyengar, after which Friend focused his studies and practice mainly in Iyengar Yoga.
-Between 1990 and 1995, John earned Iyengar's Introductory and Junior Intermediate teaching certificates and also served on the Board of Directors for the Iyengar Yoga National Association before departing in 1997 to found Anusara Yoga.
+In Houston in 1984, Friend began practicing Ashtanga Yoga with David and Doug Swenson.
+In 1986, he quit his analyst job to work as a yoga teacher.
+Traveling in California, he encountered the Iyengar Yoga teacher Judith Lasater, and decided to attend an Iyengar Yoga convention in Boston.
+There, he met B.K.S.
+Iyengar, after which he focused his studies and practice mainly in Iyengar Yoga.
+In 1987, he studied Ashtanga under Pattabhi Jois.
+Between 1990 and 1995, he earned Iyengar's Introductory and Junior Intermediate teaching certificates and served on the Board of Directors for the Iyengar Yoga National Association.
+In 1989 he traveled to Ganeshpuri to Gurumayi Chidvilasananda's Siddha Yoga ashram; he practised Siddha Yoga for some months each year between 1991 and 2004.
+In 1997 he left Iyengar to found Anusara Yoga.

-Anusara Yoga
+Founder of Anusara Yoga

-Friend set up Anusara as a style of hatha yoga founded on a Tantric philosophy of intrinsic goodness and based on bio mechanical principles of alignment.
-Friend derived the name Anusara as meaning 'flowing with Grace,' 'flowing with Nature' and 'following your heart,'" as interpreted from the Sanskrit ', meaning "custom, usage, natural state or condition".
-Founded on Iyengar's system of alignment, Friend streamlined everything into five "Universal Principles of Alignment", which corresponded to other quinary aspects of the world, such as the five elements, five regular polygons, five fingers on the hand, and so on.
-Friend also developed refinements to his quinary system, which included what he called "the Three A's of Anusara" (attitude, alignment and action), seven energy loops that comprise the human body, and various cues to assist in teaching.

-Anusara's philosophical system drew from Friend's knowledge in Indian schools of thought, including Samkhya, Advaita Vedanta, Vajrayana Buddhism, and non-dual Hindu Tantric schools, particularly non-dual Shaivism, which he refers to as Shiva-Shakti Tantra.
-Friend also incorporates his other studies, such as Taoism, Sufism, Kabbalah, Theosophy, Wicca, quantum physics, sacred geometry, and western psychology.
+Friend set up Anusara in 1997 as a style of hatha yoga intended to combine what he called "Shiva-Shakti Tantra" and his own "Universal Principles of [bodily] Alignment".
+It grew to have some 1,000 trained yoga teachers and to be taught in 70 countries in the Americas, Europe, Asia, Africa, and Australasia.